 It’s hard to believe our first grandchild recently had his first birthday.
 He’s growing out of his gender-neutral nursery by the minute, so my daughter and I started a folder of possible “big boy” beds, with this clever built in bed among them.
 While neither of us have a slanted ceiling to work with (Gigi’s house needs a big boy bed too), this one strikes my fancy.
 It’s enclosed, for the most part, like a toddler bed but unlike regular toddler beds, it keeps the sleeping area dark, which may be suited for sleeping past sunrise.… Continue Reading

-Decorating a bedroom for a boy can be a little daunting when you don’t want to fall into the current trend or end up with a themed room.
-But a personal space that grows from toddler to teen can be easily achieved.
+Decorating boy bedrooms can be a little daunting when you don’t want to fall into the current trend or end up with a themed room.
+But a personal space that grows with the lad from toddler to teen can be easily achieved.
 With a few tweaks of bedding, floor coverings and artwork these three examples could easily go from nursery to the college years.
 Horizontal stripes are often used in nurseries for a fresh and playful look.
-In this shared bedroom, the hand painted wall design is repeated in the pillow shams and headboards. … Continue Reading
+In this shared bedroom, the hand-painted wall design is repeated in the pillow shams and headboards.… Continue Reading

-Mr Shops and I are anxiously awaiting the arrival of Grandbaby #2.
-While I helped DD2 decorate her eclectic gender neutral nursery, DS and his family settled many miles away.
-I was asked for artwork suggestions, and Mr Shops went to Chicago for a few days to help paint.
-While Baby E’s room was simply painted, the owner’s of these nurseries had the time and talent to take their ideas and run.
+Mr. Shops and I are anxiously awaiting the arrival of Grandbaby #2.
+While I helped my daughter decorate her Eclectic Gender-Neutral Nursery, my son and his family settled many miles away.
+I was asked for artwork suggestions, and Mr. Shops went to Chicago for a few days to help paint.
+While Baby E’s room was simply painted, the owners of these nurseries had the time and talent to elaborate their ideas.
 Inspired by their lettered crib bedding, this alphabet mural was created on the computer, projected on the wall, then the letters were hand painted.… Continue Reading

 We’ve created a space the baby will enjoy and one decorated to be in harmony with the rest of the house.